SC

 Margin Interest Calculator

-Enter your margin loan balance, broker interest rate, and holding period to instantly see your daily interest charge, monthly cost, and total borrowing expense — free, no login, works worldwide.
+Enter your margin loan balance, broker interest rate, and holding period to instantly see your daily interest charge, monthly cost, and total borrowing expense — works worldwide.

 Enter Loan Details